anuzx/anuzx/README.md

 ## **About Me :**
 - I'm a 20 year old programmer, cybersecurity engineer and an avid Linux enthusiast.
 - I hack websites for bounties and create payloads.
+- Like to contribute in open source projects.
-- Like networking, OSdev and malware development.
+- Like networking, OSdev and Web development.
 - Interested in AI/ML,Data science
 - Like to solve DSA Questions
 - Learning about hardware engineering/hacking, systems engineering, system architecture